Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 \subsection{Theory of the Bohmian measurement process}

-Now, we provide a mathematical demonstration of the ideas mentioned earlier.
+Now, we provide a mathematical demonstration of the equivalence between orthodox and Bohmian measurements for a typical ensemble over identical experiments.
 In the standard interpretation of quantum theory, the von Neumann (projective) measurement process is defined in a particular quantum region, which is defined through the degrees of freedom $\vec x_S$.
 See \fref{om_measure}b.
 The state of the quantum system in this particular region is determined through the wave function $\psi_S(\vec x_S,t)$.
-The process of measuring a particular magnitude is mathematically defined through an operator, for example, $\hat{G}$, acting on the wave function.
+The process of measuring a particular magnitude is mathematically defined through an operator, for example $\hat{G}$, acting on the wave function.
 The possible outcomes of the measurement process correspond to one of the possible eigenvalues $g$ of this operator that satisfy the equation $\hat{G}\psi_g(\vec x_S) = g\psi_g(\vec x_S)$ with $\psi_g(\vec x_S)$, an eigenvector of this operator.
 The set $\psi_g(\vec x_S)$ forms an orthonormal basis of the Hilbert space of the quantum system so that the arbitrary initial wave function can be written as:\enlargethispage{1pc}